 Electrical Outlets: Type I

-Argentina, also referred to as the Argentine Republic, is a country belonging to the South American continent.
+Argentina, formally known as the Argentine Republic, is a country on the South American continent.
 It is a federal republic that shares the Southern Cone with Chile.
-It also shares a border with other Latin countries such as Bolivia, Paraguay and Uruguay.
+It also shares a border with other Latin countries such as Bolivia, Paraguay, and Uruguay.
 Travel to Argentina in this virtual tour guide.

 The total land area of Argentina is approximately 2.7 million square kilometers, making it the 8th largest country in the world.

 The history of Argentina is quite lengthy with earlier records of human life dating back to the Paleolithic Period.
 It was also colonized by Spain in 1512.
 The country declared its independence from Spain around the 1800s.
 From then on, various political and economic factors shaped the demographic and cultural outlook of Argentina like it is today.
 By early 20th century, Argentina has already earned its rank as one of the wealthiest nations in the world.

 Argentina is made up of seven geographical regions: Northwest, Mesopotamia, Gran Chaco, Sierras Pampeanas, Cuyo, Pampas, and Patagonia.

 According to historians, the history of Argentina can be summarized into four main parts.
 The first part is the pre-Columbian time, which is around the 16th century.
 The second phase in the country’s history is the Colonial Period, which lasted from 1530 to early 19th century.

 The next phase in Argentina’s history is the Nation-Building period.
 This went on from the start of the 19th century towards the turn of the next century.
 And finally, the history of modern Argentina started from 1880 onwards.

 Connectivity: When in Argentina, it should be easy to find free WiFi hotspots.
 You can also find that almost every restaurant or coffee shop offers free WiFi access to customers.